Ronan-Kelley/TBA-Scout/README.md

 # CLI-Options
 -key [TBA_Auth_Key]

-*required* for program to even launch, specifices the auth key to be used to access the blue alliance API.
-If you don't have one, create an account, go to your settings page, scroll down, and make one.
+specifies the auth key to be used to access the blue alliance API.
+If you don't have one, create an account, go to your settings page, and generate one.
+This is no longer required for the GUI to launch, but ALL functionality for both the GUI and the command line implementation require a valid key to be input.

 -cli